alan-turing-institute/Data-Study-Group-/IT documents/Data Classification App - instructions for project managers.md

 ### Setting up accounts for new users

-Anyone who will be conducting an assessment will require an account.
-All accounts require a mobile number for MFA so you will need to obtain the mobile number of anyone who needs an account.
+Anyone who will be conducting an assessment will require an account, accounts require a mobile number for MFA so you will need to obtain the number for all assosors.

 If you are uncertain if someone already has an account or not you can check by looking through the list of existing users by clicking on the 'users' button at the top of the page.